 - Big or small, I like to celebrate the moments and experiences that I think are fun.
 While a few people have told me that some of my list items aren’t “real” bucket list experiences (I guess because they’re not wild enough), I believe that any experience someone really wants to do can be on their bucket list, regardless of how big or adventurous they seem (or don’t seem).
 It’s your list!
 Include whatever you dream up!
 Putting the big and small things on my list helps me remember that every moment is special, and that I don’t need big plans to make a big memory.

 - I also believe in responsible bucket listing – no breaking the law or disrespecting other people just to do something that’s on your list.
 Living ethically and in line with my faith are my most important goals.

 - Finally, bucket listing, while very exciting, isn’t the only thing or the most important thing in my life.
 While this means I make slower progress than those dedicated completely to bucket list activities, I appreciate having balance in my life, which gives me opportunity to have spontaneous experiences or to take a break to make sure my bucket list doesn’t become an obsession.

 For those of you who feel the same, let’s do this adventure together!
-Sometimes it gets lonely feeling like you’re the only one.
-I understand that feeling, and I understand you wanting more than what you see around you.
+Sometimes it gets lonely if you’re the only ambitious dreamer.
+I understand that feeling, and I understand wanting more than what you see around you.
 I’m excited that you’re part of this community and I look forward to getting to know you.